Actor and Action Modular Network for Text-based Video Segmentation: Experimental Results and Discussions

-The impact of optical flow have been studied when we add optical flow features in different components of AAMN, the corresponding results are shown in Lines 8-13 of Table \ref{table:Ablation_study}. a) `RGB Stream' denotes that AAMN only contains RGB stream and takes RGB frames of the video as input. b) `Flow Stream' means that AAMN only contains flow stream and takes optical flow frames of the video as input. c) `FCN w/o OF' indicates that AAMN predicts the segmentation mask from the appearance feature $\widetilde{\bm{v}}_{i}$ and without fusing the motion feature $\bm{f}_{i}$. d) `$\rm{AM_{2} \ w/o \ OF}$' denotes that AAMN only uses the appearance feature $\widetilde{\bm{v}}_{i}$ for action matching in the action module. e) `$\rm{AM_{2} \ w/o \ VF}$' means that AAMN only utilizes the motion feature $\bm{f}_{i}$ for action matching in the action module. f) `$\rm{AM_{1} \ w/ \ OF}$' refers to adding the motion feature $\bm{f}_{i}$ into the actor module.
+The impact of optical flow have been studied when we add optical flow features in different components of AAMN, the corresponding results are shown in Lines 8-13 of Table \ref{table:Ablation_study}. a) ``\emph{w/o} Flow Stream" denotes that AAMN only contains RGB stream and the motion feature $\bm{f}_{i}$ is replaced with the appearance feature $\bm{v}_{i}$ in action module. b) ``\emph{w/o} RGB Stream" means that AAMN only contains flow stream and the appearance feature $\bm{v}_{i}$ is replaced with the motion feature $\bm{f}_{i}$ in two modules. c) ``(FCN) \emph{w/o} Optical Flow" indicates that AAMN predicts the segmentation mask from the appearance features $\bm{v}_{i}$. d) ``(Action Module) \emph{w/o} Optical Flow" denotes that AAMN only uses the appearance feature $\widetilde{\bm{v}}_{i}$ for action matching in the action module. e) ``(Action Module) \emph{w/o} RGB" means that AAMN only utilizes the motion feature $\bm{f}_{i}$ for action matching in the action module. f) ``(Actor Module) \emph{w/} Optical Flow" refers to adding the motion feature $\bm{f}_{i}$ into the actor module.

-From the experimental results in Lines 8-13 and Line 15 of Table \ref{table:Ablation_study}, we can conclude that: i) The two-stream framework performs better than single stream framework, since the appearance feature $\bm{v}_{i}$ is essential for actor matching while the motion feature $\bm{f}_{i}$ plays a key role for action matching. ii) The combination of the motion feature $\bm{f}_{i}$ and the appearance feature $\bm{v}_{i}$ can improve the segmentation performance in AAMN. iii) The individual appearance feature $\widetilde{\bm{v}}_{i}$ or motion feature $\bm{f}_{i}$ performs worse than their combination for action matching, since the appearance feature $\widetilde{\bm{v}}_{i}$ encoded region contextual information can distinguish those actions which have ambiguous motion cues. iv) The motion feature $\bm{f}_{i}$ can't promote the actor matching, this may be because the input of two modules are same, the modular network can't learn discriminative information for the actor/action matching.
+From the experimental results in Lines 8-14 of Table \ref{table:Ablation_study}, we can conclude that: i) The two-stream framework performs better than single stream framework, because the appearance feature $\bm{v}_{i}$ is essential for actor matching and the motion feature $\bm{f}_{i}$ plays a key role for action matching. ii) The combination of the motion feature $\bm{f}_{i}$ and the appearance feature $\bm{v}_{i}$ can improve the segmentation performance in AAMN. iii) The individual appearance feature $\widetilde{\bm{v}}_{i}$ or motion feature $\bm{f}_{i}$ performs worse than their combination for action matching, since the appearance feature $\widetilde{\bm{v}}_{i}$ encoded region contextual information can distinguish those actions which have ambiguous motion cues. iv) The motion feature $\bm{f}_{i}$ cannot promote the actor matching, this may be because the input of two modules are same, the modular network cannot learn discriminative information for the actor and action matching.